Convex Hulls, Triangulations, and Voronoi Diagrams of Planar Point Sets on the Congested Clique: An -round Algorithm for Convex Hull on Congested Clique

 \end{proof}

 The following folklore lemma follows easily by a standard case analysis (cf. \cite{KS86,OL81,P79}).
-It implies that the recursive depth of the procedure $Bridge$ is $O(\log n).$
+See also Fig. \ref{fig: nobridge}.
+It implies that when computing the two endpoints of the bridge between two upper hulls, one can eliminate at least a quarter of all the remaining candidates after looking at six points only.
+Hence, the recursive depth of the procedure $Bridge$ is $O(\log n).$

 \begin{lemma} Let $S_1,\ S_2$ be two $n$-point sets in the Euclidean plane separated by a vertical line.
 Let $H_1,\ H_2$ be the upper hulls of $S_1,\ S_2,$ respectively.
 Suppose that each of $H_1$ and $H_2$ has at least three vertices.
 Next, let $m_1,\ m_2$ be the median vertices of $H_1,\ H_2,$ respectively.
 Suppose that the segment connecting $m_1$ with $m_2$ is not the bridge between $H_1$ and $H_2$.
-Then, the vertices on $H_1$ either to the left or to the right of $m_1,$ or the vertices on $H_2$ either to the left or to the right of $m_2$ cannot be an endpoint of the bridge between $H_1$ or $H_2.$ \end{lemma}
+Then depending on $m_1,\ m_2$ and their neighbors on $H_1,\ H_2,$ respectively, none of the vertices in at least one of the following four sets is an endpoint of the bridge between $H_1$ and $H_2$:\\ (i)~the vertices on $H_1$ to the left of $m_1$; \\ (ii)~the vertices on $H_1$ to the right of $m_1$; \\ (iii)~the vertices on $H_2$ to the left of $m_2$; and\\ (iv)~the vertices on $H_2$ to the right of $m_2$. \junk{ Then at least one of the following four cases holds:\\ (i)~none of the vertices on $H_1$ to the left of $m_1$,\\ (ii)~none of the vertices on $H_1$ to the right of $m_1$,\\ (iii)~none of the vertices on $H_2$ to the left of $m_2$, or\\ (iv)~none of the vertices on $H_2$ to the right of $m_2$\\ is an endpoint of the bridge between $H_1$ and $H_2$.} \end{lemma}

 {\bf procedure} $Bridge(H_{\ell}',H_m')$

 {\em Input}: A continuous fragment $H'_{\ell}$ of the upper hull $H_{\ell}$ of the upper-hull subsequence assigned to a node $\ell$ and a continuous fragment $H'_m$ of the upper hull $H_m$ of the upper-hull subsequence assigned to the node $m.$